 Once those are loose the only thing holding the dash in place is the row of screws just under the windshield.

-Now that the dash is lose you need to move to the under hood of the car and disconnect everything from the firewall.
+Now that the dash is loose you need to move to the under hood of the car and disconnect everything from the firewall.

 Once those are loose, you are finished under the hood and need to go back inside the car.
 There is 1 final bolt that is holding the heater box in place.
 It is located on the bottom corner of the heater box beside the transmission tunnel.
 Once that is loose the heater box can be moved.
 Pull back on the heater box assembly to expose the plastic cover the heater core is located under.
 Remove the 4 small bolts that are holding it in place.